Figure skating at the 1908 Summer Olympics – Men's special figures: Competition format

 Each skater had to complete four voluntary figures.
 Scores from 0 to 6 were given for each figure for both (a) content (difficulty and novelty) and (b) performance.
 The total possible score was therefore 48.
-Each judge would then arrange the skaters in order of total score by that judge; these ordinal rankings were used to provide final placement for the skaters, using a "majority rule"--if a majority of the judges ranked a pair first, the pair won.
+Each judge would then arrange the skaters in order of total score by that judge; these ordinal rankings were used to provide final placement for the skaters, using a "majority rule"—if a majority of the judges ranked a pair first, the pair won.
 If there was no majority, the total ordinals controlled.
 Ties were broken by total points.

 Results

 The judges were unanimous in ranking Panin first, Cumming second, and Hall-Say third.
 The Official Report states that Panin "was far in advance of his opponents, both in the difficulty of his figures, and in the ease and accuracy of their execution."
-Cummings is described as "skating with much facility and accuracy," while the report contends that Hall-Say was "not yet sufficiently experienced in the international style to himself full justice in a competition, his form being inferior to his execution."
+Cumming is described as "skating with much facility and accuracy," while the report contends that Hall-Say was "not yet sufficiently experienced in the international style to himself full justice in a competition, his form being inferior to his execution."